 Another Phase 3 clinical trial called ORACLE (NCT00725985) included 616 participants.
 It showed that taking Mavenclad after an initial demyelinating event delayed the onset of MS. (A demyelinating event is a show of symptoms resulting from the deterioration of the myelin sheath.
 Initial demyelination-event symptoms include nerve pain, fatigue, loss of vision, and bladder or bowel problems).
 The trial also showed that in people who took Mavenclad tablets after a first demyelinating event, the risk of the disease progressing to MS itself was significantly reduced, compared to those who took placebo.
 Those who received Mavenclad during the clinical trial’s initial treatment phase ended up with lower annualized relapse rates than those who received a placebo during initial treatment.

 MS patients who have participated in Mavenclad studies can have their names added to a register (NCT01013350) dealing with the drug’s safety until late 2018.

-Based on these positive results, Merck applied to the European Medicines Agency (EMA) for Mavenclad’s approval as a RRMS treatment in July 2016.
-On June 22, 2017, the Committee for Medicinal Products for Human Use (CHMP), a branch of the EMA, recommended that the application be accepted.
-A final approval decision will be made by the European Commission (EC) and is expected in September.
+Based on these positive results, Merck applied to the European Medicines Agency (EMA) for Mavenclad’s approval as a treatment for RRMS in July 2016.
+On August 25, 2017, the European Commission (EC) approved Mavenclad in the 28 countries of the European Union in addition to Norway, Liechtenstein, and Iceland.

 Merck also announced that it is considering filing a new request for approval to the U.S. Food and Drug Administration (FDA), which rejected a similar request in 2011 (as did the EMA in 2010).
 Both those rejections were based on concerns of more cancer cases among Mavenclad-treated patients, but extension trials have since proven the treatment’s safety and efficacy.